 Most previous studies used radar data that overlapped spatially with ice cores or snow pits for both dating layers and density information.
-Medley et al., (2013) and Das et al. (2015) showed that accumulation rates could also be derived using density from a regional ice core ensemble.
-Density end-members are used to derive uncertainty limits, and the derived regional density profile is sufficient for radar studies of accumulation and SMB (Das et al, 2015).
-Additionally, Medley et al. (2013) showed that Snow Radar is capable of resolving annual layer in high accumulation regions where such layers were well preserved.
+Medley et al. (2013) and Das et al. (2015) showed that accumulation rates could also be derived using density from a regional ice-core ensemble.
+Density end members are used to derive uncertainty limits, and the derived regional density profile is sufficient for radar studies of accumulation and SMB (Das et al, 2015).
+Additionally, Medley et al. (2013) showed that snow radar is capable of resolving annual layer in high accumulation regions where such layers were well preserved.
 Therefore, it was possible to date the layers by simply counting from the surface downwards.

-Regional Climate Models, General Circulation Models (RCMs and GCMs, respectively) and reanalysis products provide the only spatially and temporally extensive estimates of accumulation-rate fields at ice-sheet scales (e.g. Burgess et al., 2010; Hanna et al., 2011; Ettema et al., 2009; Fettweis, 2007; Cullather et al., 2014).
-In a comprehensive model intercomparison study, Vernon et al. (2013) found that modelled accumulation rates had the least spread across the RCM's considered, but still had a ~20% variance.
-Chen et al. (2011) found the range in mean accumulation rate across the GrIS between five reanalysis models to be ~15 to 30 cm a-1, while Cullather and Bosilovich (2011) found the range in mean accumulation rate across the GrIS between reanalysis data and RCM's to be ~34 to 42 cm a-1.
+Regional climate models (RCMs), general circulation models (GCMs) and reanalysis products provide the only spatially and temporally extensive estimates of accumulation-rate fields at ice sheet scales (e.g. Burgess et al., 2010; Hanna et al., 2011; Ettema et al., 2009; Fettweis, 2007; Cullather et al., 2014).
+In a comprehensive model intercomparison study, Vernon et al. (2013) found that modeled accumulation rates had the least spread across the RCMs considered but still had a ~ 20 % variance.
+Chen et al. (2011) found the range in mean accumulation rate across the GrIS between five reanalysis models to be ~ 15 to $30 \,\mathrm{cm}\,\mathrm{a}^{-1}$, while Cullather and Bosilovich (2012) found the range in mean accumulation rate across the GrIS between reanalysis data and RCMs to be ~ 34 to 42 cm a^{-1} .
 While these models continue to improve, there is clearly a continuing need for large-scale accumulation-rate measurements to evaluate their outputs.